Best Towns & Cities in Iceland to Visit

 There’s so much to see and do that we decided to break it down by neighborhood.
 So let’s dive in!

-You’ll find the oldest part of Reykjavík around the streets of Austurstræti, Bankastræti, and the main shopping street Laugavegur.
+You’ll find the oldest part of the city around the streets of Austurstræti, Bankastræti, and the main shopping street Laugavegur.
 This is the area known as downtown Reykjavík or 101, after the postcode.

 Laugavegur is packed full of restaurants featuring cuisine from Iceland and around the world, along with trendy bars and cafés.
 And you won’t want to miss stopping by the food hall at Hlemmur for a cheap(er) and tasty bite.